This is a guide to help people in selecting and building their first Voron printer and/or extruder.

-The Voron V0 is a traditional CoreXY design with the bed moving along the Z axis.
-It is a tiny 120mm^3 print area built with 1515 extrusions.
+The Voron Zero is a traditional CoreXY design with the bed moving along the Z axis.
+It has a tiny 120mm^3 print area, built with 1515 extrusions.
 It encloses naturally so printing ABS is possible.
-Currently, all single mechanical parts for V1 and V2 can be printed on a V0 bed.
+Currently, all single mechanical parts for Trident and V2 can be printed on a Voron Zero bed.
 The design accounts for stock Makerbeam XL extrusion lengths (which come tapped) and standard MGN7 linear rail lengths, so scaling the design will start to increase cost or labor involved with tapping.
 The bed is also cantilevered which will also restrict scaling.
 This printer can be built for between $400 - $600.
 Current release is V0.2r1.

-The Voron V1 is a traditional CoreXY design with a fixed gantry and the 3-point bed moves along the Z axis.
+The Voron Trident is a traditional CoreXY design with a fixed gantry and the 3-point bed moves along the Z axis.
 It is simpler to build compared to V2 and can be built for between $1,000 - $1,300.
 It encloses naturally so ABS or other temperature sensitive filaments can be printed easily.
 It uses linear rails for all axes, driven by belts on the X and Y axes and stepper motors with integrated leadscrews on the Z axis.
 Standard sizes include a 250x250mm plate, a 300x300mm plate, or a 350x350mm plate.
 Z height is somewhat restrictive due to the limited options with integrated lead screw steppers, maxing out at 250mm without custom leadscrew motors.

 The Voron V2 is a modified CoreXY design with a static bed and a gantry that moves along the Z axis.
-It is a much more complex build because it includes things such as 4-point gantry tramming to align to the print surface, dual MCUs, and other unique features.
+It is a much more complex build because it includes things such as 4-point gantry tramming to align to the print surface, more stepper motors and other unique features.
 It is also designed to be fully enclosed so it prints ABS or similar filaments very well.
-Due to the linear rails the design is scalable in stock form from 250x250x220mm and 300x300x280mm all the way up to 350^3.
+Due to the linear rails the design is scalable in stock form from 250x250x220mm and 300x300x280mm all the way up to 350x350x330mm.
 More linear rails, larger print surface, and other V2-specific items make this printer more expensive, at between $1,500 - $1,900.
 Current release is V2.4r2.

 Mobius is the original Bowden extruder for Voron printers, designed to be mounted on the frame.
 Highly optimized, dual gear, and very effective for Bowden setups.
 Driven by a full-size or a compact “pancake” NEMA17 motor.

 Jetpack is a modified Mobius designed to be mounted on the X axis for a shorter Bowden.
-Was designed as an intermediary solution to reduce the bowden tube lengths before the introduction of Afterburner and has been superceded by the M4.
+Was designed as an intermediary solution to reduce the Bowden tube lengths before the introduction of Afterburner and has been superceded by the M4.
 It is driven by a compact “pancake” NEMA17 motor.

-Pocketwatch is the Afterburner Clockwork repackaged for the smaller size needed by the Voron Zero printer.
+Nightwatch is the Clockwork2 repackaged for the smaller size needed by the Voron Zero printer.
 Nightwatch is available as a standalone extruder for Bowden setups.

 Galileo is the newest extruder designed to fit on an Afterburner toolhead.
 It is based on the Orbiter extruder and incorporates a planetary gear reduction to allow a smaller housing size and even smaller motor to be used in order to reduce weight.